 Things to Do in Bruges for Families

 Bruges is a fairytale medieval city of canals, swans and beautiful architecture that is a perfect scale for families and kids.
 However, it can become extremely crowded in the summer months.
 The explosion of tourism in Bruges has resulted in far too many tacky chocolate, cheap t-shirt and souvenir shops.
 Avoid them, and don’t despair.
-A visit to Bruges, even if it’s a quick day trip from Brussels, is completely worthwhile.
+A visit to Bruges with kids, even if it’s a quick day trip from Brussels, is completely worthwhile.

 Use the Map Below to Search for Hotel and Short-Term Rental Options